theophanemayaud/google-takeout-fix-json-metadata-files/README.md

 NB maybe if your google account is in English, change it to -modified ... ?

+## Errors not yet adressed by the script

+### Live photos

+Live photos are treated by takeout as an image file, a video file, and a json metadata file for the photo only.
+Notice there is not one json file for each of both image and video files, so all the videos are missing json files !

 ## Recommendations for using exiftool to then merge .json and media files

 ### Merge for all files